What is acute liver failure?

-What is acute liver failure?Acute liver failure is a rare condition.
+Acute liver failure is a rare condition.
 It happens when your liver suddenly begins to lose its ability to function.
-This often happens right after an overdose of medication or poisoning.
+This often happens right after an overdose of medicine or poisoning.
 Chronic liver failure happens over a long stretch of time.

-What causes acute liver failure?Acute liver failure can be caused by hepatitis.
-It can also be caused by taking medications such as acetaminophen.
+Acute liver failure can be caused by hepatitis.
+It can also be caused by taking medicines such as acetaminophen.
 Autoimmune disease and Wilson’s disease can also cause acute liver failure.
 In some cases, the cause for the disease is unknown.

-Who is at risk for acute liver failure?Too much acetaminophen causes most cases of acute liver failure.
+Taking too much acetaminophen causes most cases of acute liver failure.
 Acetaminophen is a painkiller found in many over-the-counter and prescription medicines.
 There are also other things that can lead to acute liver failure.
 Diseases such as hepatitis and Wilson’s disease, cytomegalovirus, Epstein-Barr virus, and herpes simplex virus also increase your risk for acute liver failure.
-And sometimes there is no known cause.

 As the disease gets worse, however, you may also become confused and extremely sleepy.
 Other symptoms include bruising or bleeding easily, vomiting blood, and a buildup of fluid in your abdomen.

 How is acute liver failure diagnosed?Liver failure is a serious condition that requires immediate medical attention.
-Your health care provider will probably perform an initial evaluation to determine if you have a history of drug use, exposure to toxins, and to check for signs of hepatitis.
-These include jaundice, fatigue, and abdominal pain.
-Your health care provider will also test your mental alertness.
+Your healthcare provider will probably do an evaluation to find out if you have a history of drug use, exposure to toxins, and to check for signs of hepatitis.
+These signs include jaundice, fatigue, and abdominal pain.
+Your healthcare provider will also test your mental alertness.
 He or she may also do blood tests.
 These tests will check your liver enzymes, bilirubin levels, and prothrombin time.
-Prothrombin time measures your blood’s ability to coagulate (thicken).
+Prothrombin time measures your blood’s ability to thicken (coagulate).